 The local DSS is responsible for notifying the agency that provided for the initial resettlement of a refugee whenever the refugee applies for cash or medical benefits and before any change in or termination of benefits.
-Since asylees are in the U.S. before their status is granted, they often will not have an established relationship with a resettlement agency.
+Asylees, victims of trafficking, and Cuban Haitian Entrants are in the U.S. before their status is granted and they often will not have an established relationship with a resettlement agency.
 See Appendix A for list of agencies.